bowen-wu/postgraduate/english/word/core/Unit3-1.md

     - The police have decided not to prosecute because the evidence is not strong enough.
 - appeal
     - n./v. 上诉；吸引；呼吁，恳求
-    - Above all，the dress dose appeal to her.
+    - Above all, the dress dose appeal to her.
     - He will appeal to the state for an extension of unemployment benefits.
-    - Despite the appeals court's decision，big questions remain unanswered.
+    - Despite the appeals court's decision, big questions remain unanswered.
 - plead
     - v. 恳求；辩护；解释
     - The plead with someone is to try to convince them to see It your way.